 The strategies in this post help you to fix the system folders missing from Office 365 mailbox.
 System folders are important for users but what if they are not visible to users.
-I will be showing an easy fix and just follow these steps.
+I am going to show you an easy fix to solve this problem.

-The screenshot below shows no deleted items folder is available on a user mailbox.
+The screenshot below shows no deleted items folder is available on the user mailbox.

-When I tried to create a folder named Deleted Items, I received an error message that the folder is already available but for some reason, they are not available.
+When I tried to create a folder named Deleted Items, I received an error message that the folder is already exists on a mailbox but for some reason, it is not visible.

 Let’s follow a quick fix to get rid of the issue.

 - Download and extract the MFCMAPI.